LairdCP/wb-manifests/README.md

 __Applies to:__ All versions

 The MSD package needs to be downloaded from the Laird website and placed where Buildroot can find it.
-If you use a `BUILDROOT_DL_DIR` place the file there.
+If you use a `BUILDROOT_DL_DIR` or `BR2_DL_DIR`, place the file there.

 ### Can't find crda source package ###